Nomination and confirmation to the Supreme Court of the United States: Full Senate

 Once the committee reports out the nomination, it is put before the full Senate for final consideration.
 A simple majority vote is required to confirm or to reject a nominee.
 Historically, such rejections are relatively uncommon.
 Of the 37 unsuccessful Supreme Court nominations since 1789, only 11 nominees have been rejected in a Senate roll-call vote.
 The most recent rejection of a nominee by vote of the full Senate occurred in 1987, when it defeated Robert Bork's nomination by a 42–58 vote.

 Senate debate on a nomination continues until ended by cloture, which allows debate to end and forces a final vote.
 Historically, a three-fifths majority (60%) had to vote in favor of cloture in order to move to a final vote on a Supreme Court nominee.
 In 1968, there was a bi-partisan effort to filibuster the nomination of incumbent associate justice Abe Fortas as chief justice.
 After four days of debate, a cloture motion fell short of the necessary two-thirds majority to cut off debate.
 President Lyndon Johnson withdrew the nomination soon afterward.
 Fortas remained on the Court as an associate justice.
 More recently, in 2017, there was an effort to filibuster President Donald Trump's nomination of Neil Gorsuch.
 Unlike the Fortas filibuster, however, only Democratic senators voted against cloture.
 The Republican majority responded by changing the standing rules to allow for filibusters of Supreme Court nominations to be broken with simple majority rather than three-fifths.
 The vote threshold for cloture on nominations to lower court and executive branch positions had earlier been lowered to simple majority.
 That change was made in 2013, when the Democrats held the majority.

 A president has the prerogative to withdraw a nomination at any point during the process, typically doing so if it becomes clear that the Senate will reject the nominee.
 This occurred most recently with President George W. Bush's nomination of Harriet Miers in 2005 to succeed Sandra Day O'Connor, who had announced her intention to retire.
-The nomination was never fully embraced by the president's own (Republican) party, and Bush withdrew it before Committee hearings had begun.
+The nomination was never fully embraced by the president's own party, and Bush withdrew it before Committee hearings had begun.
 Bush had previously nominated John Roberts to succeed O'Connor, but upon the death of William Rehnquist, that initial nomination was withdrawn and resubmitted as a nomination for Chief Justice, for which he was confirmed.
 O'Connor was ultimately succeeded by Samuel Alito.